-The table below shows our reasonable estimates of potential payments and benefits payable to the named executive officers and Mr. Lea upon termination without cause, resignation for good reason and change in control of EnteroMedics, with or without termination, based on the initial public offering price.
+The table below shows our reasonable estimates of potential payments and benefits payable to the named executive officers and Mr. Lea upon termination without cause, resignation for good reason and change in control of EnteroMedics, with or without termination, based on the mid-point of the range listed on the cover of this prospectus.
 The amounts shown assume that termination or change in control was effective as of December 29, 2006, the last business day of the fiscal year, assuming that each executive's employment agreement was effective as of such date and are estimates of the amounts that would be paid to the executive officer in addition to the base salary and bonus earned by the executives during 2006.
 Also excluded are benefits payable to all employees, such as accrued vacation and life insurance premiums.
 The actual amounts to be paid can only be determined at the actual time of an executive officer's termination.